How Do I Locate a Sex Offender Living Near Me?

 This information is freely available to the public over the Internet, but combing through databases to find information that specifically relates to your family and your neighborhood can require long, detailed research.

-By getting your FREE Sex Offender Report from Family Safety Report, you'll have state-of-the-art access to the National Sex Offenders Registry — including our powerful tools that enable you to easily track up to three addresses at once.
+By getting your Sex Offender Report from Family Safety Report, you'll have state-of-the-art access to the National Sex Offenders Registry — including our powerful tools that enable you to easily track up to three addresses at once.

 Can I search the National Sex Offenders Registry myself?